Lekensteyn/pdf.js-wiki/Setup-PDF.js-in-a-website.md

 The viewer is built on the display layer and is the UI for PDF viewer in Firefox and the other browser extensions within the project.
 It can be a good starting point for building your own viewer. *However, we do ask if you plan to embed the viewer in your own site, that it not just be an unmodified version.
 Please re-skin it or build upon it.*

 ## Build PDF.js from source
 After cloning PDF.js, you can build PDF.js from source by running `gulp generic` in Git Bash or another terminal.
 This will create the built PDF.js in the `build` folder, which you can upload to your server.
-Note that you must include `compatibility.js` in order to support browsers like IE9+.